mozilla/data-docs/src/cookbooks/bigquery-airflow.md

 which is the query that will be run by the Airflow task.

 Commit both changes in `templates/` and `/sql`.
-When a commit is made to master in BigQuery-ETL, the Docker image is pushed and available to Airflow.
+When a commit is made to master in `bigquery-etl`, the Docker image is pushed and available to Airflow.

 ## In telemetry-airflow

 The next step is to create a DAG or add a task to an existing DAG that will run the query.
-In telemetry-airflow, BigQuery related functions are found in `/dags/utils/gcp.py`.
+In [telemetry-airflow](https://github.com/mozilla/telemetry-airflow), BigQuery related functions are found in `/dags/utils/gcp.py`.
 The function we are interested in is [`bigquery_etl_query`](https://github.com/mozilla/telemetry-airflow/blob/c103f3eee4ddc653316325d0ee0deab0bb35ee57/dags/utils/gcp.py#L390).

 For our `client_ids` example, we could create a new DAG, `/dags/client_ids.py`: